Ch3rry-Pi3/Portfolio/AI/RAG/2. RAG with Query Expansion/README.md

 3. **📊 ChromaDB Vector Database**: Stores and retrieves document embeddings for similarity-based searches.
 4. **🧠 Query Expansion**: Uses an LLM to generate hypothetical answers to expand the query.
 5. **❓ Question Answering**: Dynamically processes user queries with OpenAI's GPT-3.5-Turbo model.
-6. **📉 Visualization**: Visualizes embeddings in a 2D space using UMAP.
+6. **📉 Visualisation**: Visualises embeddings in a 2D space using UMAP.

 ## Setup Instructions